Quantum Q-systems and fermionic sums -- the non-simply laced case: Quantum Q -systems

 \subsection{\texorpdfstring{$Q$}{\textit{Q}}-systems and cluster algebras}

-We note that any solution of the $Q$-system \eqref{eq:1.1} could be expressed as a function of initial data consisting of special subsets of $2r$ elements from $\{Q_{\alpha,k}\mid \alpha\in I_r,k\in\mathbb{Z}\}$.
+Let $I$ be a subset of $\{Q_{\alpha,k}\mid \alpha\in I_r,k\in\mathbb{Z}\}$ with $|I|=2r$.
+We say that $I$ forms valid set of initial data for the $Q$-system \eqref{eq:1.1} if any solution of the $Q$-system \eqref{eq:1.1} could be expressed as a function of the elements in $I$.
 An important example of an initial data for the $Q$-system is the components of the following vector

 More generally, we let $\vec{s}_k=(kt_{\alpha})_{\alpha\in I_r}$ for all $k\in\mathbb{Z}$.
 Then the components of the following vector

 form a valid set of initial data for the $Q$-system.
 We call $\mathbf{y}_{\vec{s}_k}$ the $k$-th fundamental initial data for the $Q$-system.